aymentoumi/tilde/README.md

 SPA class is used as a base class for application and will gives you many facilities:

 - Define application initial route `super.initialRoute`.
+- Define the type of returned app `super.appType` with the `~` operator.
 - Handle app route management using two functions:

   > `Widget onNavigate(BuildContext)` that is called evey time the location is resolved to build the application widget.

-  > `String? onChanging(String newRoute)` optional function that run before `onNavigate` to protect or redirect routes.
+  > `String onChanging(String newRoute)` optional function that run every time the location is changed and before is resolved to protect or redirect routes.

 - Access to the application any where in your code through the static method `SPA.of<T extends SPA>()` but be aware of null.
 - After getting the application instance you can get access to the route and getting the url query params.